Building Confidence in Dating

 Unfortunately, none of that is attractive to the kind of partner you want to connect with.
 They’re looking for someone who’s solid, who knows who they are, and who can show up and be themselves, flaws and all.

 It doesn’t help that the modern dating process itself is a confidence-undermining machine.
-I constantly hear from therapy and dating coaching clients that the ghosting, breadcrumbing, and rollercoaster of disappointments that accompany online dating make it hard to feel good about themselves, and to persevere through the dating process.
+I constantly hear from therapy and dating coaching clients that the ghosting, breadcrumbing, and rollercoaster of disappointments that accompany online dating make it hard to feel good about themselves, and to persevere through the dating process to find a healthy relationship.

 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.